cosmos/ibc-go/docs/ibc/overview.md

 ```

 When a Tendermint chain is running a particular revision, relayers can simply submit headers and proofs with the revision number
-given by the chain's chainID, and the revision height given by the Tendermint block height.
+given by the chain's `chainID`, and the revision height given by the Tendermint block height.
 When a chain updates using a hard-fork
-and resets its block-height, it is responsible for updating its chain-id to increment the revision number.
+and resets its block-height, it is responsible for updating its `chainID` to increment the revision number.
-IBC Tendermint clients then verifies the revision number against their `ChainId` and treat the `RevisionHeight` as the Tendermint block-height.
+IBC Tendermint clients then verifies the revision number against their `chainID` and treat the `RevisionHeight` as the Tendermint block-height.

-Tendermint chains wishing to use revisions to maintain persistent IBC connections even across height-resetting upgrades must format their chain-ids
+Tendermint chains wishing to use revisions to maintain persistent IBC connections even across height-resetting upgrades must format their `chainID`s
 in the following manner: `{chainID}-{revision_number}`.
-On any height-resetting upgrade, the chainID **MUST** be updated with a higher revision number
+On any height-resetting upgrade, the `chainID` **MUST** be updated with a higher revision number
 than the previous value.

 Ex:

-- Before upgrade ChainID: `gaiamainnet-3`
+- Before upgrade `chainID`: `gaiamainnet-3`
-- After upgrade ChainID: `gaiamainnet-4`
+- After upgrade `chainID`: `gaiamainnet-4`

 Clients that do not require revisions, such as the solo-machine client, simply hardcode `0` into the revision number whenever they
 need to return an IBC height when implementing IBC interfaces and use the `RevisionHeight` exclusively.

-Other client-types may implement their own logic to verify the IBC Heights that relayers provide in their `Update`, `Misbehavior`, and
+Other client-types can implement their own logic to verify the IBC heights that relayers provide in their `Update`, `Misbehavior`, and
 `Verify` functions respectively.

-The IBC interfaces expect an `ibcexported.Height` interface, however all clients should use the concrete implementation provided in
+The IBC interfaces expect an `ibcexported.Height` interface, however all clients must use the concrete implementation provided in
 `02-client/types` and reproduced above.

 ### [Connections](https://github.com/cosmos/ibc-go/blob/main/modules/core/03-connection)